r-e-x-a-g-o-n/IaC-boilerplate/Temp/AutoGrader_README.md

 		For Python,

 	    `# ASSIGNMENT 1, SOLUTION 1, Points 2`
-    > See an example of SOLUTION cell in the template
+    > See an example of SOLUTION cell in the example notebooks

 	> **WARNING !!!**
 	> Don't be confused between **Test** and **TEST** cells !!!